PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Protein.md

 ![GBSteps](https://github.com/PacificBiosciences/pb-metagenomics-tools/blob/master/docs/Taxonomic-Functional-Profiling-Protein-Steps.png)

 Translation alignments of the HiFi reads to the protein database are performed using long-read settings in DIAMOND, resulting in a protein-SAM file.
-The specific long-read settings involve the `--range-culling --top 5` options.
+The specific long-read settings involve the `--range-culling` option.
 DIAMOND can take a very long time to run with large files.
 In this pipeline, the process is parallelized by splitting each file of HiFi reads into four chunks.
 This allows a 4x speedup when jobs are run simultaneously, and also reduces the resources required to run the four jobs sequentially.
 The four protein-SAM files per sample are filtered for illegal CIGAR strings (frameshift characters) and merged into a single protein-SAM file.
 The resulting protein-SAM file is converted into long-read RMA format using the sam2rma tool distributed with MEGAN6.
 Each input file of HiFi reads will produce a corresponding output RMA file, ready to use with MEGAN6.

 [Back to top](#TOP)